-Rajasthan presents you with a kaleidoscope of experiences.
-Its rugged topography is dotted with larger than life forts and palaces that shed light on the glorious eras of the past.
+Rajasthan presents you with a bundle of experiences.
+This royal state has rugged topography and is dotted with larger-than-life forts and palaces that shed light on the glorious eras of the past.
 Visitors are enamored of its colorful culture marked by lively folk music and dance, while its cuisines never fail to leave the visitor excited and satisfied.

-Naturally, who wouldn’t want to visit this state of varied charms and attractions?
+Naturally, who wouldn't want to visit this state of varied charms and attractions?
 However, before visiting Rajasthan, there are a few tips that you should be acquainted with.
 These help to make your stay an enjoyable one.
-This blog brings you the best travel tips for Rajasthan.
+Here we offer the best travel tips for Rajasthan.
 Follow these, and enhance the entire experience of your visit to Rajasthan.

 Duration of Stay

-You should know that Rajasthan is a massive state, one of the largest state in India.
-Amongst the many cities, there are four in particular which deserve your special attention.
-These are Jaipur, Jodhpur, Udaipur and Jaisalmer.
-It would be worthwhile to stay at least two nights at each of these cities, as each city offers a plethora of attractions and activities.
-Planning a road trip between these cities?
-Add a day more in your itinerary as there are several tourist attractions which you would want to stop by.
+You should know that Rajasthan is a massive state, one of the largest states in India.
+Among the many cities, four, in particular, deserve your special attention.
+These are Jaipur, Jodhpur, Udaipur, and Jaisalmer.
+It would be worthwhile to stay at least two nights in each of these cities, as each town offers many attractions and activities.
+Are you planning a road trip between these cities?
+Then, add a day more to your itinerary, as there are several tourist attractions that you would want to stop by.

 Choosing an accommodation

-Regardless of the city you happen to find yourself in, you will find a variety of accommodation options catering to your budget.
-You can choose to live the lifestyle of a royalty by booking your stay with heritage hotels, or you can pick smaller havelis which have been converted to hotels and homestays for a comfortable night stay.
-Both of them are outstanding when it comes to hospitality, amenities, food and décor.
+Regardless of the city you happen to find yourself in, and you will find various accommodation options catering to your budget.
+You can choose to live the lifestyle of royalty by booking your stay with heritage hotels, or you can pick smaller Havelis that have been converted to hotels and homestays for a comfortable night's stay.
+Both of them are outstanding when it comes to hospitality, amenities, food, and décor.

 Preferred mode of transportation